socs-kul/socs-kul.github.io/_exercises/9-cache.md

 the cache at index `10` is `01`.

 The data in one cache block typically contains more than one byte.
-This is to enable spatial locality: when the data from a certain address is loaded, the contents of the neighboring memory locations are also placed in the cache, in case they are also accessed in the future.
+This is to enable spatial locality; when the data from a certain address is loaded, the contents of the neighboring memory locations are also placed in the cache, in case they are also accessed in the near future.

 For instance, in the cache model given below, the size of a block is 4 bytes.
 The lower bits of the address correspond to the offset of the data in a cache block.